stuartofmt/videostream/README.md

 `python3 ./videostream.py -port 8082 -camera 1 -rotate 90`

+  ### Error Messages

 At startup console messages are printed to confirm correct operation.

 There may be some error messages that look like this:
 VIDEOIO ERROR: V4L: can't open camera by index 1
 These can be safely ignored as they are an artifact of one of the underlying libraries.

+Some errors can be related to available memory and buffer sizes (e.g. Empty Frame Detected).
+These can often be fixed by reducing the resolution of images (i.e. using the -size option) or reducing the frame rate (i.e. using the -framerate option).